 Beginning in 1933 with President Franklin D. Roosevelt's Science Advisory Board, each President has established an advisory committee of scientists, engineers, and health professionals.
 Although the name of the advisory boards have varied over the years, the purpose of each remains the same—to provide scientific and technical advice to the President of the United States.

 The current President's Council of Advisors on Science and Technology (PCAST) was originally established through Executive Order 13226 and restablished by President Barack Obama.
+The charter and additional information about the Council is available on the GSA FACA Database.

 EO 13226, April 21, 2010